MichaelCurrin/dev-cheatsheets/cheatsheets/ci-cd/github-actions/persist.md

 ---
-title: Persist
+title: Persist output
-description: Capture output - how to reuse a value from one step in a later step or job
+description: How to capture output from one stp and reuse in a later step or another job
 ---

 {% raw %}